-- This is the Waitaki Economic Development "draft final" strategy. - The strategy has been developed by Polis Consulting Group with Waitaki District Council and Te Rūnanga o Moeraki and with the engagement of businesses and stakeholders of the district. - It draws on a combination of qualitative and quantitative research, and practice knowledge to set out a path to grow the district's economy, in a sustainable and inclusive way.
+- This is the Uplifting Waitaki: Hāpaitia te Waitaki Economic Development strategy. - The strategy has been developed by Polis Consulting Group with Waitaki District Council and Te Rūnanga o Moeraki and with the engagement of businesses and stakeholders of the district. - It draws on a combination of qualitative and quantitative research, and practice knowledge to set out a path to grow the district's economy, in a sustainable and inclusive way.